chen0040/keras-question-and-answering-web-api/README.md

 ### Training

+While the trained models are already included in the [demo/models](demo/models) folder in the project.

+the training was done on with 200 epochs and batch size of 64 on tensorflow-gpu.

-While the trained models are already included in the [demo/models](demo/models) folder in the project, the training is not completed due to my limited time (the models are only from the check point model by running only a few epochs).
-Therefore, if you like to tune the parameters of the seq2seq and complete the training of the models, you can use the following command to run the training:
+If you like to tune the parameters of the seq2seq and complete the training of the models, you can use the following command to run the training:

 ```bash